gitaroktato/cucumber-toxiproxy-example/README.md

-# Examples for the article _"Designing resilient microservices with Toxiproxy and Cucumber"_
+# Examples for the article _"Designing fault-tolerant microservices with Toxiproxy and Cucumber"_

 # How to start the examples?
 All you need to do is just bringing everything up in Docker.